LocusEnergy/api-docs/source/includes/alerts/_alerts.md

 ## Overview

-Alerts provide a notification a certain issues that could occur to a given component.
+Alerts provide a notification for certain issues that can occur to a give component.
 Types of alerts include:

 * System Disconnect: the device has not communicated with the server for a certain period of time
 * Zero Generation: the device has not generated energy for a certain period of time when it was expected that it should be generating